CreepySasquatch/HDRMods/pages/Guides/Hidden/Ultra-Punk-Test.md

 {% include callout.html type="note" content="Guide is a work in progress.
 As this is meant for people interested in TESTING a new Cyberpunk modlist, some basic knowledge of Cyberpunk and how to use MO2 is to be expected.
 Portions of the guide will be incomplete or fully missing.

-A more complete guide will be made available for the full release of Ultra Punk." %}
+A more complete guide will be made available for the full release of Ultrapunk." %}

-## WHAT IS ULTRA PUNK?
+## WHAT IS Ultrapunk?

-**Ultra Punk is the spiritual successor to the popular 3077 and 2099 modlists created by UltraMatt.
-With UltraMatt moving on from Cyberpunk modding and no longer supporting either modlist, a successor was needed and thus Ultra Punk was born.**
+**Ultrapunk is the spiritual successor to the popular 3077 and 2099 modlists created by UltraMatt.
+With UltraMatt moving on from Cyberpunk modding and no longer supporting either modlist, a successor was needed and thus Ultrapunk was born.**

 ## TESTING DISCLAIMERS